alf-tool/alf-core/README.md

     | S2   | Jones |      10 | Paris |
     | S3   | Blake |      30 | Paris |
     +------+-------+---------+-------+

+Other formats can be obtained (see 'alf help show').
+For example, you can generate a .yaml file, as follows:

+    alf restrict suppliers "city == 'Paris'" | alf show --yaml

+## Executing .alf files and expressions

-You'll also find .alf files in the examples folder, that contains more complex examples in the Ruby functional syntax (see below).
+You'll also find .alf files in the examples folder, that contain more complex examples in the Ruby functional syntax (see section below).
 You can simply execute these files with alf directly as follows:

     # the following works, as well as the shortcut 'alf show group'
     alf examples/group.alf | alf show